Schlieren

 Phasing

-The initial phase of new construction will feature large, multi-story, stacked commercial halls/buildings on the southern part of the site, designed as a flexible, open structure for workshops and small-scale production.
-Outdoor spaces and access connect the new building with the existing one, creating attractive meeting spaces among individual workshops.
-The existing building becomes an integral part of a communal ensemble for production, craftsmanship, and innovation.
+The first phase of new construction introduces large, multi-story commercial volumes along the southern edge of the site — conceived as a flexible, open framework for workshops and small-scale production.
+Generous outdoor spaces and connecting pathways weave the new structures into the existing fabric, creating shared thresholds between individual workshops.
+The existing buildings become integral parts of a communal ensemble oriented around production, craft, and innovation.

 Vision

-By carefully restoring and modernizing the building substance and using largely de-mountable components and renewable materials, the project contributes to an alternative and sustainable way of designing and building.
-This goal is to be achieved through a synergy of local resources and innovative new technologies, along with expertise in craftsmanship and hybrid production techniques already available on site.
+Through the careful restoration and modernization of the existing building substance — combined with the use of largely demountable components and renewable materials — the project advances an alternative and sustainable approach to design and construction.
+This ambition is pursued through a synergy of local resources and innovative technologies, drawing on the craftsmanship and hybrid production expertise already rooted in the site.

 Info